Frequently asked questions concerning the ISP Vendor Security Assessment Program (VSAP).

 - Service provider compliance with applicable laws (e.g., FERPA, HIPAA), regulations and campus policy.

 - Requirements for a vendor information security plan and breach reporting process.

 - Adequate cyber-insurance to cover the cost of investigating and responding to a breach.

-- Notify the service provider that by signing-off on the Data Security & Privacy Appendix, they are obligated to abide by campus policy, including aherence with the requirements of the UC Berkeley Minimum Security Standard for Electronic Information (MSSEI) policy for the protection of PL1 data.
+- Notify the service provider that by signing off on the Data Security & Privacy Appendix, they are obligated to abide by campus policy, including adherence with the requirements of the UC Berkeley Minimum Security Standard for Electronic Information (MSSEI) policy for the protection of PL1 data.

 Although there is less bargaining power with the service provider to address security concerns after the contract has already been signed, it is still a good idea to perform a vendor security assessment for service providers who are handling Protection Level 2 (PL2) data:

 - If the overall risk level is acceptable, the unit is assured that the vendor meets campus policy for the protection of PL2 data.

 - If the overall risk level is High or Critical, it may be necessary to postpone or suspend the service until these issues have been addressed.

-Vendors may be more inclined to particpate in a security assessment after the contract has been signed, but before the service has been initiated - as billing often does not begin until services have started.
+Vendors may be more inclined to participate in a security assessment after the contract has been signed, but before the service has been initiated - as billing often does not begin until services have started.

 For VSAP reports with an overall acceptable risk rating, any medium-level risk findings identified in the report should be discussed with the vendor during the next contract renewal period.